tent/tent.io/content/_faq.md

 ### Does Tent have ads?

 Tent is a protocol like email or the World Wide Web.
-Anyone can run their own tent server (which would be ad-free) or host a tent server for others.
-Just like email, some providers show ads to make money so they can host your tent server for free.
+Anyone can run their own tent server (which would be ad-free) or host a Tent server for others.
+Just like email, some providers show ads to make money so they can host your Tent server for free.
 Others charge users directly and don't need ads.
 It's your choice.